 Online advice for EU Citizens who live in the UK

 If you're an EU national living in the UK and wish to stay, you should apply to the EU Settlement Scheme for the right to remain here after Brexit.
 You will also have to apply to the EU Settlement Scheme if you are a citizen of Norway, Iceland, Lichtenstein or Switzerland.
 You can find out about how your rights might be affected on our advice page EU exit (Brexit) advice.

 EU Citizens Support

-Our new part-time specialist helpline service for EU citizens resident in Scotland, is called EU Citizens Support, and is funded by the Scottish Government.
+Our new specialist helpline service for EU citizens resident in Scotland, is called EU Citizens Support, and is funded by the Scottish Government.
 This service is free and impartial and is designed to help EU citizens and their families with issues and concerns around the EU Settlement Scheme.
 It is available across Scotland through our network of local Citizens Advice bureaux – find your local bureau.